ISISComputingGroup/ibex_developers_manual/Cryogenics.md

    * we interface with these via lvDCOM (See [#1398](https://github.com/ISISComputingGroup/IBEX/issues/1398))

 ### Helium Level Gauge
-Does what is says on the tin - measures the level of helium in a cryostat.
+Does what it says on the tin - measures the level of helium in a cryostat.
    * support for Cryogenics Ltd He Level Gauge  - See [#2350](https://github.com/ISISComputingGroup/IBEX/issues/2350)

 ### Other related tickets: